The Teddy Bear Haircut: Every Breed That Pulls It Off Perfectly

 • Save

-This little pup is giving us the full teddy bear experience — a rounded, cloud-white head, fluffy ears that frame the face like cotton puffs, and that signature short-but-full body trim that makes every dog look like a stuffed animal you’d find in a boutique toy shop.
+I don’t know about you, but my first thought when I saw this little guy was “what a teddy bear!”
+He has that rounded, cloud-white head, fluff-tastic ears that frame his face, and that short-but-full body trim that makes every dog look like a stuffed animal you’d find at a boutique toy shop.

-The cut itself uses scissor-finishing around the face to create that soft, circular shape.
-The body is clipped short with a #4 or #5 blade, while the head stays longer for that plush dome effect.
-And that blue plaid bandana?
-Chef’s kiss.
-It’s the styling moment that ties the whole look together on a purple anti-slip grooming mat.
+The haircut itself uses a scissor-finishing around the face to create the soft, round shape.
+The body is clipped short with a #4 or #5 blade, and the head stays longer to keep that plush dome.
+And the blue plaid bandana…chef’s kiss.
+The styling moment that ties the look together on a purple anti-slip grooming mat.

-Ask your groomer to leave at least 1 inch of length around the ears.
-That length is what gives the face its round, bear-like silhouette instead of a sharp show-dog look.
+Also, the length around the ears is important, ask your groomer to leave at least one inch of length around the ears (this length gives the face its round bear-like look, instead of a sharp show dog look).

 📸 Photo credit: Instagram @thegroomingplug